Aperture Investors LLC Acquires New Stake in Twitter, Inc. (NYSE:TWTR)

 A number of other institutional investors and hedge funds have also bought and sold shares of TWTR.
 ARK Investment Management LLC purchased a new stake in shares of Twitter in the 1st quarter worth $495,884,000.
 Norges Bank purchased a new stake in shares of Twitter in the 4th quarter worth $411,009,000.
 Whale Rock Capital Management LLC purchased a new stake in shares of Twitter in the 1st quarter worth $239,153,000.
 Healthcare of Ontario Pension Plan Trust Fund purchased a new stake in shares of Twitter in the 1st quarter worth $199,493,000.
 Finally, Nikko Asset Management Americas Inc. purchased a new stake in shares of Twitter in the 1st quarter worth $170,955,000.
 Institutional investors own 78.21% of the company’s stock.

 Several research firms have recently commented on TWTR.
-Susquehanna boosted their price target on Twitter from $70.00 to $85.00 and gave the stock a “positive” rating in a research report on Friday.
-Wolfe Research began coverage on Twitter in a research report on Wednesday, March 31st.
-They issued a “peer perform” rating and a $65.00 price target for the company.
-UBS Group boosted their price target on Twitter from $62.00 to $69.00 and gave the stock a “neutral” rating in a research report on Friday.
+Oppenheimer boosted their price target on Twitter from $70.00 to $85.00 and gave the stock an “outperform” rating in a research report on Friday.
+Canaccord Genuity boosted their price target on Twitter from $68.00 to $78.00 and gave the stock a “hold” rating in a research report on Friday.
 Rosenblatt Securities boosted their price target on Twitter from $60.00 to $65.00 and gave the stock a “neutral” rating in a research report on Friday.
-Finally, Bank of America boosted their price target on Twitter from $82.00 to $90.00 and gave the stock a “buy” rating in a research report on Friday.
+OTR Global raised Twitter from a “negative” rating to a “mixed” rating in a research report on Thursday, April 29th.
+Finally, Argus boosted their price target on Twitter from $72.00 to $82.00 and gave the stock a “buy” rating in a research report on Friday, April 16th.
 One research analyst has rated the stock with a sell rating, sixteen have issued a hold rating and sixteen have assigned a buy rating to the company.
 The company presently has a consensus rating of “Hold” and a consensus target price of $74.14.

 Shares of TWTR traded down $0.76 during mid-day trading on Tuesday, reaching $67.93.
 The company had a trading volume of 493,560 shares, compared to its average volume of 13,725,974.
 Twitter, Inc. has a 52-week low of $35.65 and a 52-week high of $80.75.
 The company has a quick ratio of 4.84, a current ratio of 4.31 and a debt-to-equity ratio of 0.55.
 The firm has a market capitalization of $54.22 billion, a PE ratio of 146.15 and a beta of 0.76.
 The company has a 50 day moving average price of $63.34.